Roel de Mon: Legacy

 de Mon still possesses the Hoofdklasse records for single-season strikeouts (235 in 1943 over 14 games) and single-game strikeouts (26, from a 1943 game between Schoten and VVGA).
 He fanned 683 batters in 40 games in 1940, 1941 and 1943, averaging over 17 per game.

-de Mon’s notorious superfast pitching had a backside: it caused a serious injury to his right arm and he had to end his baseball career in the late 1940s, to become an early living baseball legend.
+de Mon's hard throwing and frequent pitching, including starting both weekend Hoofdklasse games, caused a serious injury to his throwing arm, which shortened his baseball career.

-de Mon died in 1973 after serious heart failure, at age 53.
-He was inducted into the Netherlands Baseball Hall of Fame in 1984.
+de Mon was inducted into the Netherlands Baseball Hall of Fame in 1984.

 Since 1969, the Roel de Mon Award has been awarded to the best pitcher in the Dutch youth league, which was called the Roel de Mon League till the late 1980s.
 Winners have included Harry Koster, Alexander Smit, David Bergman, and Tom de Blok.

+Personal life

+de Mon was married in 1946.
+They had a son. de Mon died in 1973 after serious heart failure, at age 53.